bartosian/NotiBot/README.md

 To install and run the bot, follow these steps:

-1. Create a [Twilio trial account](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account) to obtain the necessary account information for the environment variables.
+1. **Create a [Twilio trial account](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account) to obtain the necessary account information for the environment variables.**
-2. Create a [Discord bot](https://discordpy.readthedocs.io/en/stable/discord.html) by following the instructions.
+2. **Create a [Discord bot](https://discordpy.readthedocs.io/en/stable/discord.html) by following the instructions.**
+3. **Create a Discord channel:**

+   On your Discord server, right-click on the space where your channels are listed and click "Create Channel."
+   Give your channel a name and click "Create."
+   Add the Bot to the Channel:

+   Navigate to the settings of the bot you created previously.
+   In the "Bot" section, you'll find a URL to add the bot to a server.
+Click on it.
+   Select your server from the dropdown list and click "Continue."
+   On the next page, ensure that the bot has the necessary permissions, then click "Authorize."

+4. **Follow these steps to set up notifications from the specific external Discord channels that you are interested in.**

+   Go to the External Discord Channel:

+   Navigate to the external Discord channel you want to follow.
+Note that you need to have the 'Manage Channel' permission in your own channel, and the external channel must have 'Allow anyone to @mention this channel' enabled.
+   In the external Discord channel, find a message that has been marked as an announcement (these messages have a small megaphone icon next to them).
+Click on the "Follow" button on this message.
+   A dialog box will open asking where you want to send the announcements.
+Choose your own Discord channel from the dropdown menu and click "Follow."
-3. Install Go on your system.
+5. **Install Go on your system.**
-4. Clone the repository using the command git clone git@github.com:bartosian/dstwilio.git.
+6. **Clone the repository using the command git clone git@github.com:bartosian/dstwilio.git.**
-5. Change to the cloned directory using the command ``cd dstwilio``.
+7. **Change to the cloned directory using the command ``cd dstwilio``.**
-6. Build the executable using the command ``go build -o dstwilio ./cmd/main.go``.
+8. **Build the executable using the command ``go build -o dstwilio ./cmd/main.go``.**
-7. Move the executable to /usr/local/bin using the command ``sudo mv dstwilio /usr/local/bin``.
+9. **Move the executable to /usr/local/bin using the command ``sudo mv dstwilio /usr/local/bin``.**
-8. Set the required environment variables and create a system service file.
+10. Set the required environment variables and create a system service file.
 To create the service file, run the following commands:

 ```shell
 echo "[Unit]